×

 • What would happen if there was a hardware failure?
 You can do a Business Impact Analysis to clearly understand the potential consequences of data loss.

 • How do you handle system security?
 Evaluate your current support situation.
-You might be in trouble if your HP-UX version is old and is no longer getting updates or security patches, which means no protection against new problems.
+Aging systems often transition to HP-UX end of life support status.
+This leaves you without critical updates or security patches, providing zero protection against new vulnerabilities.

 HP-UX is ending support.
 This leaves businesses looking for ways to keep their computer systems running well.
 There are three primary options to consider: porting, purchasing new applications, and lift and shift.